 eCPM increased by 212%, viewability by 364%, and CTR by 412%.

 As you know, average display ads CTR will be typically around 0.3% – 0.4%.
 When we implemented AXT, CTR increased substantially — creating a win-win situation for both publishers and advertisers.
 Forbes covered it in detail here.
 And, note that all the impressions delivered via AXT are viewed by an active user.

-Whether we call it as ‘attention’ or ‘quality impression’, at the end of the day, publishers have the leverage/tool to help them focus on engaging readers without worrying about revenue.
+Whether we call it as ‘attention’ or ‘quality impression’, at the end of the day, thanks to AXT, publishers can have the leverage/tool to help them focus on engaging readers without worrying about revenue.

 And, the best part is, this revenue is purely additive.
 Are you a publisher with long-form content?
 Do you focus on user engagement rather than page views?
 Then AXT is the right choice for you.